APARNA2109/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/Exercise 1.md

     ![](./media/24-07-2024(48).png)

-1. Copy all the values displayed in the environment variables section and paste them into a Notepad for the next exercise.
+1. Copy all the values displayed in the environment variables section and paste them into Notepad for the next exercise.

 ## Summary

 In this exercise, you have accomplished the following:

 - Provisioned an Azure OpenAI resource
-- Deployed an OpenAI model within the Azure OpenAI studio
+- Deployed an OpenAI model within the Azure OpenAI Studio
 - Integrated Azure OpenAI models into your applications

-### You have successfully completed the lab.
-Click on **Next >>** to proceed to the next exercise.
+### Click on **Next >>** to proceed to the next exercise.